drevicko/entGraph/README.md

 java -Xmx100G -cp lib/*:bin  entailment.vector.EntailGraphFactoryAggregator

 **Step 11** The global learning: Run graph.softConst.TypePropagateMN.
-The parameters can be set in constants.ConstantsSoftConst:
+A few parameters might need to be set in constants.ConstantsGraphs as follows:

+  1. featName is the feature name to be used, which is by default BINC score.
+  2. root is the folder address storing the output of step 10.
+  3. constants.ConstantsSoftConst:

+A few more parameters in constants.ConstantsSoftConst:

-numThreads, which I set that to 60 for a machine with 20 cpus, because not all the threads will run together.
+  1. numThreads, which I set that to 60 for a machine with 20 cpus, because not all the threads will run together.
 But you might need to change it.

-numIters is the number of iterations.
+  2. numIters is the number of iterations. lambda, lambda_2 and tau are set by default for Cross-Graph + Paraphrase-Resolution global soft constraints experiments, but can be tuned for another dataset.